New product development: Process structure

 The first element is the opportunity identification.
 In this element, large or incremental business and technological chances are identified in a more or less structured way.
 Using the guidelines established here, resources will eventually be allocated to new projects, which then leads to a structured NPPD (New Product & Process Development) strategy.

-The second element is the opportunity analysis.
-It is done to translate the identified opportunities into implications for the business and technology specific context of the company.
-Here extensive efforts may be made to align ideas to target customer groups and do market studies and/or technical trials and research.
+The second element is opportunity analysis.
+It is conducted to translate the identified opportunities into implications for the business and technology-specific context of the company.
+At this stage, extensive efforts may be made to align ideas with target customer groups and conduct market studies and/or technical trials and research.

-The third element is the idea genesis, which is described as evolutionary and iterative process progressing from birth to maturation of the opportunity into a tangible idea.
-The process of the idea genesis can be made internally or come from outside inputs, e.g. a supplier offering a new material/technology or from a customer with an unusual request.
+The third element is idea genesis, which is described as an evolutionary and iterative process that progresses from the birth of an opportunity to its maturation into a tangible idea.
+The idea genesis process can be carried out internally or may arise from external inputs, such as a supplier offering a new material or technology, or a customer making an unusual request.

-The fourth element is the idea selection.
-Its purpose is to choose whether to pursue an idea by analyzing its potential business value.
+The fourth element is idea selection.
+Its purpose is to determine whether an idea should be pursued by analyzing its potential business value.

 The fifth element is the idea and technology development.
 During this part of the front-end, the business case is developed based on estimates of the total available market, customer needs, investment requirements, competition analysis and project uncertainty.
 Some organizations consider this to be the first stage of the NPPD process (i.e., Stage 0).

 A universally acceptable definition for Fuzzy Front End or a dominant framework has not been developed so far.

 In a glossary by the Product Development and Management Association, it is mentioned that the fuzzy front end generally consists of three tasks: strategic planning, idea generation, and pre-technical evaluation.
 These activities are often chaotic, unpredictable, and unstructured.
 In comparison, the subsequent new product development process is typically structured, predictable, and formal.

 The term fuzzy front end was first popularized by Smith and Reinertsen (1991).

 R.G.
 Cooper (1988) it describes the early stages of NPPD as a four-step process in which ideas are generated (I), subjected to a preliminary technical and market assessment (II) and merged to coherent product concepts (III) which are finally judged for their fit with existing product strategies and portfolios (IV).

 PHASE 2: Product design is the development of both the high-level and detailed-level design of the product: which turns the what of the requirements into a specific how this particular product will meet those requirements.
 This typically has the most overlap with the engineering design process, but can also include industrial design and even purely aesthetic aspects of design.
 On the marketing and planning side, this phase ends at pre-commercialization analysis stage.